Tag Archives: Ignite

 Evan: Data literacy.
 There’s a pernicious assumption that “the average user” can’t or doesn’t want to understand their own data: it’s too technical, people have limited attention spans, etc. It has to be pre-chewed and regurgitated at them, a sort of dataviz pablum.
 Word clouds and chartjunk dashboards abound.

 QS could be a powerful tool for making data literacy relevant.
 Think of it as the core of a science/stats curriculum for the digital age, one students might actually relate to, and you’ve got the idea.

 Evan’s session is just one of the many hands-on, up-to-date, expertly moderated sessions we’re planning for the QS15 Global Conference and Exposition.
-We’ve made some early bird tickets available for readers of the Quantified Self blog (for a limited time):
+Register here!

 When we organized our very first QS Conference in 2011 we were bombarded with so many proposals from people who wanted to share their projects and self-tracking experiences we decided to add talks to our extended lunch breaks.
 The lunchtime Ignite session was born and now we can’t imagine a conference without them.
 Below is a selection of some of the Ignite talks we’ll be hosting at the 2014 Quantified Self European Conference.

 Ralph will discuss how he used genomic and activity tracking data to get better results from fitness training.